RyanMetin/slush-angular2/README.md

 gulp
 ```

-This runs Live-Reload at `http://localhost:5050`(, and will compile any Sass/TypeScript).
+Access via LiveReload at [http://localhost:5050](http://localhost:5050) (and will compile any Sass/TypeScript).

 #### CSS Preprocessor
 Only includes Sass right now using `gulp-sass`.